 PHP Programming with MySQL

 This computer coding class covers the basics of PHP and MySQL, as well as advanced topics including PHP object-oriented programming and how to build websites that incorporate authentication and security.
 After Hunter Business School students complete this computer coding course, they will be ready to use PHP and MySQL to build professional quality, database-driven websites.
 Course Prerequisite: WA150

 WA190 (60 hours)

-This is a hands-on web programming and coding course with a focus on preparing for a career in the fields of e-commerce and CMS development and administration.
-It introduces the main components of an e-commerce solution and enriches Web Application Design and Development program student portfolios with practical implementation examples.
-In the second half of the coding class, two of the most popular CMS systems are explored.
-Prerequisite: WA180
+This is a hands-on web programming and computer coding course with a focus on preparing for a career in the fields of e-commerce and CMS development and administration.
+It introduces the main components of an e-commerce solution and enriches Hunter Business School student portfolios with practical implementation examples.
+In the second half of the computer coding class, two of the most popular CMS systems are explored.
+Course Prerequisite: WA180

 Web Services with Node.js, XML, and JSON